jlin322/DiscordBotWorkshop/Intro.md

 ## Adding a Bot to your server

-To add a bot, you head back to your application dashboard and select OAuth2 > URL Generator.
+To add a bot, head back to your application dashboard and select OAuth2 > URL Generator.
 Select ‘bot’ in scopes and give it ‘Administrator’ permissions.
 Copy the generated URL and visit it.
 Select the server you want to connect it to and click Continue & Authorize it.
 Now the Application is connected to the server and the bot should be in your server member list.

 ## Connecting Your Bot Using Discord.py